How Life Insurance Can Cover You For Mental Illnesses

 How can insurance support you?

-Today, whole life insurance plans like Income’s Star Secure have evolved to cover mental illnesses1,2.
+Today, whole life insurance plans like Income’s Star Secure Pro have evolved to cover mental illnesses1,2.
 At its most basic level, the plan’s provides coverage against death, terminal illness and total permanent disability.
-With a rider – the Early Secure Accelerator add-on – one can receive a payout of 30% of the rider’s sum assured if diagnosed with disorders like Major Depressive Disorder or Obsessive Compulsive Disorder (OCD), among others.
+With a rider – the Early Life Accelerator add-on – one can receive a payout of 30% of the rider’s sum assured if diagnosed with disorders like Major Depressive Disorder or Obsessive Compulsive Disorder (OCD), among others.
 This payout can then be used to pay for treatment or medication, or even to support yourself if you need to take time off work to focus on your mental health.

 It’s Okay To Not Be Ok